ofernandopro/listaToDo/README.md

-# listaToDo
+# To Do List

-Aplicações simples de uma lista To Do em puro JavaScript.
+Simple application of a To Do list in JavaScript.